IlievIliya92/EMG/Readme.md

 ### 5. Upload to the target
 **emg_upload [name_of_the_serial_device]**

-...The "L" debug led on the board should start blinking.
+    The "L" debug led on the board should start blinking.
 Indicating that the sampliing of the channels is working properly.

 ### Usage
-...Run the emg application:
+    Run the emg application:

 ./emg -flag [argument]